marcomarino123/magnopy/docs/source/user-guide/methods/bogoliubov.rst

        arXiv:0908.0787v1.

 ..
 [2] Terumichi Ohashi, Shingo Kobayashi, and Yuki Kawaguchi.
 	     Generalized Berry phase for a bosonic Bogoliubov system with exceptional points.
 	     Phys.
 Rev. A 101, 013625 (2020).

 ..
-[3] Bogoliubov
+[3] N. N. Bogoliubov
-       Bla bla
+       On the theory of superfluidity.
+       J. Phys.
+(USSR) 11, 23 (1947).